How to Read Handwriting Images with IronOCR

 // Output the confidence score of the OCR result

-The ReadHandWriting method achieved a good 90.6% confidence score, correctly identifying the majority of the text and the main ideas, such as the opening phrase, "My name is Erin Fish."
+The ReadHandwriting method achieved a 90.6% confidence score, correctly identifying the majority of text including the opening phrase "My name is Erin Fish."

 using System.Threading.Tasks;